 In the last post, we looked at the Buddha’s list of Five Hindrances to awakening, and one of them was doubt.
 Self-doubt, but also doubt about the path we have chosen, whether it will bring us some relief and maybe even enlightenment.

 Our ongoing Unveiling Series of posts continues to be a rich exploration, but you might wonder how the veil metaphor I’ve created fits in with Buddhist teachings, or whether it’s anchored in Buddhism at all.
+Well, here’s a quote from the Buddha that certainly indicates that:

 The use of metaphors and similes to teach challenging concepts is very much rooted in Buddhism.
 The Buddha would summon an apt comparison from anything that he saw around him to make the concepts he was teaching meaningful and understandable for his students.
 His similes and metaphors were drawn from daily life, and Buddhist teachers for the past 2600 years have continued this tradition, drawing from life in their times to illustrate and illuminate the teachings.
 Each teacher shares differently, based on their interests and experiences.